 I like your site, including your "full disclosure" attitude...

 In 1974, I went to work for a major insurance company.
-They offered the usual package of benefits - health, dental and life insurance.
+Probably like you, they offered the usual package of benefits - health, dental and life insurance.
 They gave me one times my salary for free and I could buy up to four times additional life insurance for an extra cost.
-Like many of you, I just needed to sign my name and I was insured.
-I thought it was odd that there were no health questions asked, but never question a good deal.
-Or so I thought.
+Like many of you, I signed my name and was insured and never noticed the payroll deduction thereafter.
+Though, it was odd to me that there were no health questions to answer - but never question a good deal, or so I thought...

 Article continues directly below the quote screen...

 When I turned 35, at re-enrollment, I learned about an insurance term called "pooling."
 I mentioned above that I was not asked any health questions to get my employer life insurance coverage.
 What my company was doing (and yours is today) was "pooling" me with the rest of the people I worked with.
 This means "average" rating me with everyone else and offering a blended rate to everyone in his or her corresponding age bracket.
 The pricing age brackets are usually 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64 and 65-69.
 It's called "banding."
 In other words, every 5 years my rate band changed and my cost got even more expensive.
 Since I was young, I didn't notice that fact until I hit 35.